bit-hack/cpu-16/README.md

 ## Status

 * An assembler has been written in python
-* An very (very) crude emulator has been written in c++
+* The emulator is still very much a work in progress
+* A address/data bus abstraction has been added to the emulator
-* Serial out byte at address 0x8000 writes to the console
+* Bytes written to 0x8000 to 0x8400 will be output to the console (crappy serial)

 ## Todo

 * Loads of scope to improve the emulator
-* Emulator doesn't currently calculate arithmetic overflow
 * Interrupts not implemented
 * Only tested with hello world example
 * More interrupt vectors can be implemented